Friday, March 22, 2024

 Florence

 Florence was the second city that my husband James and I, and our son Micah & his wife Jancy visited on our trip to Italy in 2018.
 We stayed at an Airbnb that was mostly convenient, and probably would have been very convenient if we had already known our way around Florence but we spent a lot of time lost and trying to figure out where we were and where our destination was.
 GPS on our American phones did not work properly on the streets of Florence!
 It kept spinning us in circles.
 If we'd had 2 days in Florence we probably would have figured it all out by the end of the second day.
+I went back to Florence in 2025 with my daughter Rebecca, and Google Maps had improved immensely since the last time I visited!
+I didn't have any problem finding my way around.
+And Florence is a pretty easy city to figure out.

-We visited the Accademia where the famous Michelangelo statue of the David resides, Baptistry of San Giovanni, climbed the Duomo dome, went on an Inferno Tour of the Palazzo Vecchio (secret itineraries through unmarked passageways), walked on Ponte Vecchio (the most famous bridge in Florence), and visited the Uffizi Gallery.
+In 2018, we visited the Accademia where the famous Michelangelo statue of the David resides, Baptistry of San Giovanni, climbed the Duomo dome, went on an Inferno Tour of the Palazzo Vecchio (secret itineraries through unmarked passageways), walked on Ponte Vecchio (the most famous bridge in Florence), and visited the Uffizi Gallery.
 That evening we rode the train from Florence to Rome, but only after waiting in the train station for an hour as our train was delayed.
 The Airbnb that we stayed at was modern and clean, and the only down-side was that they had advertised having a dryer (not many places in Italy have dryers, they hang their clothes and everything else to dry) and I had planned on doing laundry in Florence.
 It was so wet from all the rain that we would never have been able to dry our clothes if we had washed and hung them that night.
 So that was a minor hiccup in our trip, but we were fine.

-One of the biggest highlights of our trip was our tour of the Palazzo Vecchio since I love Dan Brown's Inferno movie so much and it was so fun to be able to see the specific places where it was filmed and even follow the secret passageways that they used in the movie.
+One of the biggest highlights of our 2018 trip was our tour of the Palazzo Vecchio since I love Dan Brown's Inferno movie so much and it was so fun to be able to see the specific places where it was filmed and even follow the secret passageways that they used in the movie.
 We saw where the painting says "Cerca Trova" in the Hall of 500 and even saw the area above the Hall of 500 where the woman supposedly falls through the ceiling (it's actually a wooden ceiling, not canvas, so she wouldn't have really fallen through).
 We came out the secret exit onto the street where hundreds of tourists were bustling around.
 We saw Dante's death mask, which actually wasn't a death mask because Dante was still alive when it was made (but it is really Dante).
 Not included in the tour, but while we were in Florence we visited the baptistry where Dante was baptized and which was also featured in the Inferno movie.
 I had already experienced the Duomo climb because I watched a video of someone climbing it before I booked it - I had to be sure that I was going to be able to handle it because of my great fear of heights.
 I was OK most of the time, until we got to the top of the dome and it was raining and the floor was slippery and I didn't dare go anywhere near the edge.
 Part of the climb included coming out on the interior of the dome and walking along a ledge that was framed with glass so we could look down into the Duomo.
 That was a little scary for heights also because it was like we were out in the air of the dome.
 We came out a level higher on our way down from the dome.
-The dome climb itself was a little claustrophobic (they warned you about that when buying the tickets), but luckily I don't have claustrophobia so I was OK.
+The dome climb itself was a little claustrophobic (they warned us about that when buying the tickets), but luckily I don't have claustrophobia so I was OK.
 It was a work-out.
 But SO worth it!

 The day we toured Florence we walked 10 miles (according to James' watch).
 James went on a run early that morning and got lost - and didn't have his phone with him and didn't know our address.
-It was kind of a miracle that he found his way back to our apartment.
+It was kind of a miracle that he found his way back to our Airbnb.
 He said it was an awesome run, though.
 He ran 7 miles, so in all he went 17 miles that day.
 For all the rain that we got the night we arrived in Florence, we luckily had a pretty clear day the next day when we were touring Florence.
 It was fun to see the Duomo and Palazzo Vecchio at night.
 There was great gelato in Florence also!

 Helpful Links: